hpe-storage/truenas-csp/helm/charts/truenas-csp/README.md

 ## Prerequisites

-- Upstream Kubernetes version >= 1.20
-- Most Kubernetes distributions are supported
-- Recent Ubuntu, SLES, CentOS or RHEL compute nodes connected to their respective official package repositories
-- Helm 3 (Version >= 3.6.x required)
+- Fulfill all requirements of the [HPE CSI Driver for Kubernetes Helm chart](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver/2.3.0) v2.3.0
-- TrueNAS 12.0 BETA or later
+- TrueNAS 12.0 or later
-- TrueNAS SCALE 22.02 RC1 or later
+- TrueNAS SCALE 22.02 or later
 - FreeNAS 11.2-U3 or later

 This chart is lock stepped with [HPE CSI Driver for Kubernetes Helm chart](https://artifacthub.io/packages/helm/hpe-storage/hpe-csi-driver) application versions.
 Other requirements and prerequisites may be found on that chart.